 XTB

-Broker that offers commission-free ETFs in many European countries (Czech Republic, France, Germany, Italy, Poland, Portugal, Romania, Slovakia, and Spain).
+Broker that offers commission-free stocks and ETFs in many countries/regions (Czech Republic, France, Germany, Italy, Poland, Portugal, Romania, Slovakia, Spain, South America, UAE and UK).
 It also allows you to invest in stocks, CFDs, cryptocurrencies, and forex with low fees.

 Disclaimer: 80% of retail CFD accounts lose money.